Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

 11. With that, our table is bound and ready to go.
 When we finish our binding, we need to make sure we call the `finish` method on the binder.
 The binder uses this method to setup a standin 'data source/delegate' object for the table view with the appropriate methods added to it according to the data/handlers given to the binder and call the first `reloadData()` on the table view.

+The rest of the sample is business as usual - hiding/showing a spinner in the observable sequence to refresh accounts, setting up the
+'Refresh' button in the navigation bar, then some convenience extensions at the end of the file for easily mapping different types around.